Lab 5: Run Experiments

 In previous labs we deployed Kubernetes cluster together with dummy test applications.

 Now we need to gather ReplicaSet name.
-From the Cloud Shell
+From the Cloud Shell run:

 kubectl describe pod nginx | grep ReplicaSet | head -n 1 | cut -d / -f 2